learn-the-web/topics/code-character-cheat-sheet.md

       - name: '`:`'
         details:
           - '**Colon**.'
           - 'Used immediately after property names in CSS, before the value.
-Used in object declarations in Javascript.'
+Used in object declarations in JavaScript.'
       - name: '`;`'
         details:
           - '**Semicolon**.'
-          - 'Used at the end of each declaration/line in CSS and Javascript.'
+          - 'Used at the end of each declaration/line in CSS and JavaScript.'
       - name: '`#`'
         details:
           - '**Hash**, pound-symbol.'